jpruetting/refinerycms-image-slideshows/readme.md

 gem "refinerycms-image_slideshows", '~> 1.0'
 ```

-Then type the following at command line inside your Refinery CMS application's root directory:
+Then type the following at the command line inside your Refinery CMS application's root directory:

     bundle install
     rails generate refinery:image_slideshows